 Those recommendations aside, here are some hotel or inn options I like along 30a:

 The Pointe: Not right on the beach, but this Wyndham Vacation property is a nice option for a more budget friendly hotel (but still SUPER SWANKY) in the Rosemary Beach area.
-Check rates and availability here.
+Check pricing and read reviews here.

 Watercolor Inn: An idyllic family friendly resort near Seaside.
 Their beach club is amazing (it really feels like a resort!) and they recently opened a water park too!
-Check rates and availability here.
+Check pricing and read reviews here.

 My Tips for Booking a 30a Vacation Rental